Painting of Tupinamba cannibals of Brazil set in a local landscape on wooden panel. |

 The oak panel has on verso the title "America".
 The oak panel is beveled down at the back along all four sides to a thickness of a few millimeters at the edges, probably to allow the panel to be fixed into the shallow rabbet of a frame later.
 Practically all seventeenth-century Dutch panels correspond to this description.

-The iconography of this painting and another well-know painting by Jan van Kessel II are directly derived from one of the plates in the "Grands Voyages" by Theodore Bry published in 1592.
+The iconography of this painting and another well-known painting by Jan van Kessel II are directly derived from one of the plates in the "Grands Voyages" by Theodore Bry published in 1592.
 The title of the engraving : "How the Slave Who Had Spoken Ill of Me Was Eaten Himself" was actually based on a woodcut from a 1557 book on Brazil by Hans Staden.

-Van Staden was an adventurer from Hesse who had twice traveled to Brazil, where he spent nine months as prisoner of the Tupinamba cannibals.
+Van Staden was an adventurer from Hesse who had twice traveled to Brazil, where he spent nine months as a prisoner of the Tupinamba cannibals.

-In the 17th century paintings of curio cabinets and paintings of Dutch Colonial interest seemed to be very much in demand.
+In the 17th century paintings of curio cabinets and paintings of Dutch, Colonial interest seemed to be very much in demand.
 Brazil played an important role and painters such as Albert Eckhout (1637–1664) and Frans Post (1612-ca.1680), as well as naturalists such as Zacharias Wagner (1614–1668), who documented Brazil's flora and fauna, visualized the exotic county and produces.

 Cabinets of curiosities seemed to be very popular in the 17th century and these cabinets were filled with preserved animals, horns, tusks, skeletons, minerals, as well as other types of equally fascinating man-made objects, ethnographic specimens from exotic locations.
 Often they would contain a mix of fact and fiction, including apparently mythical creatures.

-Dutch and Flemish painter's like Jan van Kessel I (Antwerpen 1626 - Antwerpen 17-apr-1679) also painted curio cabinets.
-Van Kessel I was a grandson of Jan Brueghel the Elder through his mother Pachasie.
 He worked in Antwerp and several of his thirteen children were also painters, among Jan Van Kessel II and Jan van Kessel III (1654-1708) .
 Together with Erasmus Quellinus (1607-1678) van Kessel I painted four Allegories of Continents in the form of wonder chambers.
 The four paintings give an intercultural, ethnographic comparison of the four continents that were known at the time.

 Recently, a painting with the text America on the verso was auctioned with Hargesheimer & Günther, Düsseldorf in Germany.

 This painting belonged to a larger series of works on copper plate, which symbolize the four continents and were painted by Jan van Kessel in the 1660's.
 They come from the royal collection of Charles IV of Spain and 40 panels are now in the Prado Museum (see also exhibit Brussels, Palais des Beaux-Arts, 1980), two more tables in a private collection in Paris.
-A second, complete series of the same theme today preserved in the Alte Pinakothek Munich.
-It consists of 4 big and 64 small tables, a variant of which included painting.

 Cannibalism.